Out-of-State Car Insurance: What You Need to Know

 Rate Evasion Is Insurance Fraud

-Registering your car in a different state to access lower rates is not a gray area.
+Insuring your car under a different state's address to access lower rates isn't a gray area.
 Insurers classify it as misrepresentation, which is grounds for claim denial and policy cancellation.
 The financial risk of a denied claim far exceeds any short-term premium savings.

 How to Get the Right Coverage When You Move

-When you call your insurer after a move, tell them your new garaging address and your target move date.
-Ask specifically whether your current liability limits satisfy your new state's state minimum car insurance requirements, whether your PIP or no-fault elections need to change and whether your deductibles still make sense under your new state's claims environment.
-Also ask how to transfer car insurance to a new car if you're buying a vehicle at the same time as your move — the two processes overlap and missing a step can create a coverage gap.
+When you call your insurer after a move, provide your new garaging address and your move date.
+Ask whether your current liability limits satisfy your new state's minimum car insurance requirements, whether your PIP or no-fault elections need to change and whether your deductibles are right for your new state's claims environment.
+Also, ask about transferring your coverage if you're buying a vehicle at the same time.
+The two processes overlap.
+A missed step can create a coverage gap.

-Major insurers — GEICO, State Farm and Progressive — all operate in every state, so you can stay with your current insurer and simply update your policy.
-That said, rates shift enough after a move that you're often better served by comparing fresh quotes.
-Cheapest car insurance varies by state, and a provider that's competitively priced in Illinois may not be the best deal in Texas.
-The average cost of car insurance nationally runs $134/mo ($1,608/yr) for full coverage, but your new-state rate could be meaningfully higher or lower depending on your garaging ZIP.
+GEICO, State Farm and Progressive all operate in every state, so you can stay with your current insurer and update your policy.
+Rates shift enough after a move that fresh quotes are worth comparing.
+The cheapest car insurance varies by state.
+A provider priced competitively in Illinois may not be the best deal in Texas.
+The national average cost of car insurance runs $134 a month ($1,608 a year) for full coverage, but your rate will vary based on your garaging ZIP code.

 Frequently Asked Questions About Out-of-State Car Insurance